Sena-ops/PetTrail/web/README.md

 ## License

-This project is licensed under the same license as the main PatTrail project.
+This project is licensed under the same license as the main PetTrail project.